The covers of His Dark Materials - UK

 It has also been out a while - coming up to thirty years since Northern Lights' first publication! - and so has been through a few covers.

-To get us started, here's a chronology of the major covers the book has had in the UK.
-I've included only Northern Lights covers for concision.
-As we shall see, with exactly one exception in the UK all editions from the very first have come as a matched set for the trilogy, which is not necessarily true of all markets.
+I'm going to get into the covers we've seen in the UK below, but I thought I'd start by seeing them all together.
+That is, all the covers for Northern Lights, not the full trilogy, for concision.
+As we shall see, with exactly one exception in the UK all editions from the very first have come as a matched set for the trilogy (which is not necessarily true of all markets).
+So to see the cover of one book for eachresiisue gives you a good idea of the full set.

 Now let's take a closer look at His Dark Materials' journey through these covers.